LisaSkalon/LSkalon_Open_Lab_Notebook_Mass_Lab/_posts/2025-03-05-3-prime-end-sequencing-test.md

 ### Initial fastqc results
 Initial quality was accessed with fastqc.

+High duplication level and high polyA/adaptor content, as well as failed GC-content plot are normal for 3'-end data.
+The N of reads is different for each preparation - for TM3 it is below 10 million reads.
 ![General stats]({{site.baseurl}}/images/general.stat.before.png "stats")
+Overall per base quality is ok (the best is TM1).
 ![Per base quality]({{site.baseurl}}/images/fastqc_per_base_sequence_quality_plot.before.png)
 ![Adaptors]({{site.baseurl}}/images/fastqc_adapter_content_plot.before.png)

-High duplication level and high polyA/adaptor content, as well as failed GC-content plot are normal for 3'-end data.
-Overall, the quality of all samples is good, but the sequencing depth is different, for TM3 it is below 10 million reads.
+Overall, the quality of all samples is good.
+The sequencing depth for TM3 is surprisingly low.

 ### Fastqc after trimming
 Reads were trimmed with Trimmomatic to get rid of adaptors and polyA + to remove low quality bases (Phred < 30).
 Reads shorter than 30 bp were discarded.